 The program addresses specific work groups through communications tools that include Productivity Plus Roadshows, Productivity Champions, and a SuperVISION class.
 It also leverages the Productivity Plus publications that are distributed monthly by EMCOR's Safety & Quality Management Department.
 The publications disseminate knowledge and best practices across all EMCOR operating companies by describing in detail the safety, quality, and productivity benefits of selected products and processes—including critical return-on-investment (ROI) criteria.

 Together, these tools provide employees with valuable education and information they can use immediately to improve their work methods, environments, and project outcomes.
-The company has reduced recordable injuries by 55% since beginning this effort in 2005.
+The company has reduced recordable injuries by 60% since beginning this effort in 2005 driving down our TRIR to 1.19 in 2014.

 EMCOR was a pioneer, and continues to be an industry-leading expert, in the use of the "Lean Operations" model for effective facilities management.
 While “Lean Management” was originally developed in the manufacturing sector to eliminate waste and increase efficiencies during the production process, the application of its principles to facilities management is just as relevant and represents a new frontier in this space.
 First developed by EMCOR Facilities Services on behalf of one of its clients, this model provides a more formal, systematic approach to facilities management that increases accountability, ROI, and productivity in EMOCR's delivery of services to the campus headquarters under its management.